When I visited Japan, I fell in love with the Zen vibe that infused so many places I visited—especially the Japanese bathhouses!

 Of course, it would be ideal if we could buy everything we desire, but unfortunately, this is not always possible.
 DIY to the rescue!

 One of the most beautiful and simple additions to a Zen bathroom is Ikebana, another Japanese concept—and an easy décor that won’t cost anything.
-Ikebana is the Japanese art of making sculpture from leaves, sticks, stems or flowers.
+Ikebana is the Japanese art of making sculptures from leaves, sticks, stems or flowers.

 All you need to do is go outside and find dried branches or small twigs.
 Place these branches in a glass vase or any container that has an earthy vibe.